wernerglinka/aiandyou/src/pages/index.md

   prose: |
     ## Critical Solutions

-    **Solutions to bias in AI are created through the collaboration between AI leaders and underrepresented communities**
+    **Solutions to bias in AI are created through the collaboration between AI leaders and marginalized communities**

     - A network of new relationships creates a dialogue to understand how to change bias in AI.
     - Solutions based on critical insights and information are created through the network.